butcherman/Tech_Bench/README.md

 This central storage location ensures that all field staff have access to the same information.

-Additional features for ustomers include the ability to create a custom link that will allow files to be accessed by guests or allow guests to upload their own files.
+Additional features for customers include the ability to create a custom link that will allow files to be accessed by guests or allow guests to upload their own files.
 These links are temporary links that are only available for a configurable amount of time

 ### Tech Tips and Documentation